Bootstragram/zealit/README.md

 ## Todo
  - provide source code via github
  - explain limitation (Promise, .length, lodash, hidden properties)
- - option to log in place of throw
  - option to clone but lose hidden properties vs update and keep those
  - option to _rezeal_ a property
  - test with more node version (v6.7.0 at the moment)